Olical/Heir/README.md

 You can load this script into your browser using a normal script tag or AMD.
 You can also use node.js' `require` if you are running server side.

+## Changes from v1

+The `inherit` method used to work by cloning and merging multiple prototypes into one.
+This meant things like `instanceof` didn't work and you could get into some weird scenarios [caused by multiple inheritance][mi].

+The new `inherit` uses the built in prototypical inheritance to provide a much cleaner outcome, as shown in [this post about prototypical inheritance][pi].
+The major change is that you can't inherit from multiple classes any more.

+If you still need to have multiple things shared between classes to avoid duplication, you can now use the `mixin` method to merge objects into your inheritance hierarchies where required.

 ## Downloading

 You can obtain a copy by cloning this repository with git, installing through [npm][] or [bower][].
 Heir is called `heir` within both package managers.